outcomesinsights/sequelizer/README.md

 `new_db` will create a new connection to the database on each call.

-Both take a set of database options if you don't want to create a config/database.yml or .env file, or simply wish to override those options.
+Both take a hash of database options if you don't want to create a config/database.yml or .env file, or simply wish to override those options.
+The options you pass in aren't merged against any other configuration files you might have set up.

 Take a look at the examples directory for a few ways you can specify your database configuration options.